aaroncampbell/paypal-framework/readme.txt

 </code>

 == Changelog ==

+= 1.0.4 =
+* Debug E-Mails for live requests now get an obfuscated credit card number (ACCT) as well as EXPDATE and CVV2
+* The IPN listener only throws a transaction-specific action if a txt_type is given in the message

 = 1.0.3 =
 * IPN Message validations now work even if there are apostophes (slashes are stripped)